JJLongoria/aura-helper-xml-definitions/README.md

-# **Aura Helper Metadata Types Libraries**
+# **Aura Helper XML Definitions Library**
 Libraries to get any Salesforce Metadata XML Files Definition to process files Metadata files properly.
 Yoy can get all Raw definitions, a Rat definition for a specific type or get All or specific definitions for a specific api version.
 For example, yo can get all Salesforce XML Definitions for API 45.0 or get thhe Custom Object XML File Definition for API 35.0.

-The difference between the XML definition and the raw XML definition is that the raw definition is not processed, it returns the entire XML information.
-The XML definitions return the XML definition processed for a specific API version, omitting everything that does not correspond to the indicated version.
+The **difference** between the **XML definition** and the **raw XML definition** is that the raw definition *is not processed*, it returns the entire XML information.
+The XML definitions return the XML definition processed for a *specific API version*, omitting everything that does not correspond to the indicated version.

 **Support up to API 51.0**